-94. Use Grammarly and do my best and proofreading posts.
+94. Use Grammarly and do my best at proofreading posts.

-97. Insert pin into the bottom of each post and ask readers to share it
+97. Insert a pin into the bottom of each post and ask readers to share it

 99. Constantly try to educate on SEO and try not to get overwhelmed by it all.

 100. Read studies on blog income reports to see what is working for the top bloggers in the field.